Bcchao1/Tiled-Project-1/README.md

 How to run code:

-* use the .bat files, either Runwfc_auto or Runwfc_standard OR run "dotnet run WaveFunctionCollapse.csproj [true/false]" in CMD.
+Use the .bat files, either Runwfc_auto or Runwfc_standard OR run "dotnet run WaveFunctionCollapse.csproj [true/false]" in CMD.
 	* auto will setup and run on any images in the "samplesauto" folder.
 	* standard requires setup of samples.xml, and the corresponding image to be in the "samples" folder.